 In many ways, Tim Love and Larry Ysunza are the perfect plaintiffs to stand up against Kentucky's ban on marriage for same-sex couples: They've been together for more than 34 years, they've supported each other in times of hardship and celebrated in times of joy, and they need to be able to protect each other as they get older.

 Throw in Tim's especially fitting last name and the fact that they filed their case - Love v.
-Beshear, brought by Fauver Law Office (led by primary attorneys Shannon Fauver and Dawn Elliot, with further involvement from Clay Daniel Walton & Adams attorneys Dan Cannon, Laura Landenwich and L. Joe Dunman) - on February 14, Valentine's Day - and something about their case resonates far and wide.
+Beshear, brought by Fauver Law Office (led by primary attorneys Shannon Fauver and Dawn Elliot, with further involvement from Clay Daniel Walton & Adams attorneys Dan Canon, Laura Landenwich and L. Joe Dunman) - on February 14, Valentine's Day - and something about their case resonates far and wide.

 On July 1 of this year, Tim and Larry - plus one other unmarried same-sex couple in Kentucky - prevailed in their case when Judge Heyburn struck down anti-marriage laws altogether, following his previous ruling saying that marriages performed in other states must be legally respected in Kentucky.